Av7danger/Mood-Map/README.md

-# mood-map
-Perfect — let’s go all in! 🔥
-Here’s the full setup including **Tech Stack** and **How It Works** sections that would fit beautifully into your README:

----

 # Mood Map

 **Mood Map** is a Chrome extension that analyzes the sentiment of social media posts in real-time using a custom-trained AI model.
 It features a Flask-powered backend that handles data processing and inference, ensuring fast, reliable, and secure sentiment prediction.